Let's Verify Math Questions Step by Step: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated impressive performance across a wide range of tasks~\citep{kaddour2023challengesapplicationslargelanguage, fan2023largelanguagemodelssoftware, openai2024gpt4technicalreport}.
+Large Language Models have demonstrated impressive performance across a wide range of tasks~\citep{kaddour2023challengesapplicationslargelanguage, fan2023largelanguagemodelssoftware, openai2024gpt4technicalreport}.
 In particular, when equipped with chain-of-thought (CoT) of varying lengths~\citep{wei2023chainofthoughtpromptingelicitsreasoning}, some models exhibit the ability to solve moderately complex mathematical problems, such as those from the AIME competition~\citep{aime2025}.
 This reasoning capability is largely attributed to high-quality data sources and efficient training frameworks~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}.

-However, most existing large-scale mathematical question-answering datasets are composed primarily of synthetically generated QA pairs.
+However, most existing large scale mathematical question and answer datasets are composed primarily of synthetically generated QA pairs.
 A critical issue in such datasets is that if the question itself is flawed, such as being ill-posed or logically inconsistent, then the answer cannot be correct—underscoring the fundamental importance of question correctness.

 While some recent efforts have focused on verifying the correctness of answers~\cite{song2025prmbench, zheng2024processbench, sun2025mm}, they often neglect to validate the questions themselves, implicitly assuming that all provided problems are well-formed and mathematically sound.
 This assumption frequently breaks down in real-world or synthetic data scenarios, where generated problems may include internal contradictions or violate foundational mathematical principles~\citep{zhou2024jiuzhang30efficientlyimprovingmathematical}.
 In such cases, the correctness of the question is uncertain, posing a significant challenge for downstream reasoning tasks.
 They face the following challenges: